Topics Covered Below

 Foreign suppliers should not use the UW Supplier Registration Form.
 Additional information is available for foreign individuals and entities regarding doing business with the University, tax, payments and Customs clearance.

-To ensure that suppliers receive current and accurate information about the University’s purchasing and payment processes we conduct Supplier Orientation sessions that are held at our offices located on the Seattle Campus.
-These are general overview sessions which include a short presentation and an opportunity to network with staff in Procurement Services and the Business Diversity Program.
+We’re pleased to offer potential suppliers for the University of Washington a learning opportunity that will assist in navigating potential business prospects at the University.
+Suppliers will receive information about the University’s purchasing and payment processes in Supplier Orientation sessions that are held at our offices located just off the Seattle Campus.
+Each session is limited to 15 attendees and will include a short presentation and an opportunity to network with other suppliers, Procurement Services and the Business Diversity staff.

 Minority and Women-Owned Business (MWBE)

 The University is committed to providing the maximum practicable opportunity for participation by minority business enterprises (MBEs) and women business enterprises (WBEs), and small businesses in the provision of goods and services purchased by the University.
 Although it is the University’s goal to actively work with all businesses, the University does not require a minimum level of MWBE participation as a condition for entering into a contract.

 MWBEs are encouraged to be certified by the Washington State Office of Minority and Women's Business Enterprises (OMWBE).
 The University also encourages participation by businesses certified and classified by the U.S. Small Business Administration as small businesses, women owned businesses, small disadvantaged businesses, Hub zone businesses, veteran-owned businesses, and service-disabled veteran owned businesses.
 Please contact the University’s Business Diversity Program for further assistance.

 UW Supplier Registration